 Processing gain is the improvement in signal-to-noise ratio (SNR) gained through oversampling and digital filtering.
 Most of this processing gain is accomplished using the channelizer chips.
-These special purpose DSP chips not only provide channel selection and filtering but also provide a data rate reduction.
+These special purpose DSP chips not only provide channel selection and filtering but also a data rate reduction.
 The required rate reduction is accomplished through a process called decimation.
 The term decimation rate is used to indicate the ratio of input data rate to output data rate.
 For example, if the input data rate is 65 MSPS and the output data rate is 1.25 MSPS, then the decimation rate is 52.

 Large processing gains may be achieved in the decimation and filtering process.
-The purpose of the channelizer, beyond tuning, is to provide the narrowband filtering and selectivity that traditionally has been provided by the ceramic or crystal filters of a narrowband receiver.
-This narrowband filtering is the source of the processing gain associated with a wideband receiver and is simply the ratio of the passband to whole band expressed in dB.
+The purpose of the channelizer, beyond tuning, is to provide the narrow-band filtering and selectivity that traditionally have been provided by the ceramic or crystal filters of a narrow-band receiver.
+This narrow-band filtering is the source of the processing gain associated with a wide band receiver and is simply the ratio of the pass-band to whole band expressed in dB.
 For example, if a 30 kHz AMPS signal is being digitized with an AD6640 sampling at 65 MSPS, the ratio would be $0.015 \ MHz/32.5 \ MHz$.
 Expressed in log form, the processing gain is $-10 \times \log (0.015 \ MHz/32.5 \ MHz)$ or 33.4 dB.